DancingPumpkin65/spring-boot-library/README.md

 *   Add more complex business logic (e.g., book borrowing/returning workflows, fine calculation).
 *   Improve error handling and user feedback.
 *   Write comprehensive unit and integration tests.

----

-This `README.md` provides a good starting point for understanding and running your project.